Schuette wins Michigan GOP gubernatorial primary to fill Snyder's seat

 Michigan State Attorney General Bill Schuette won the Republican nomination for governor on Tuesday night, defeating three other candidates working to fill the seat to be vacated by conservative Gov. Rick Snyder.

+As for the Democratic primary, Gretchen Whitner, a former legislative leader, won the party's nomination in the gubernatorial race.

+She defeated Shri Thanedar, a chemical-testing businessman, and Abdul El-Sayed, an ex-Detroit health director who was vying to become the country's first Muslim governor, for the nomination.

-Schuette's nomination is one of several gubernatorial primary elections taking place Tuesday, and projections for the state's Democratic nomination have not yet been called.
+Michigan's nominations are one of several gubernatorial primary elections taking place Tuesday.

-Schuette was endorsed by President Trump, who also endorsed Kansas Secretary of State Kris Kobach for that state's GOP primary on Monday.
+Kansas State Sen. Laura Kelly, of Topeka, won the state's Democratic nomination, defeating four other candidates.
+The 68-year-old has served 14 years in the Kansas Senate and is the top Democrat on the budget committee.

+Still awaiting projections in Kansas is the bid for the state's GOP gubernatorial nomination.

-Kobach is up against incumbent Jeff Colyer — who took on his role as governor in January after Gov. Sam Brownback left state politics to join the Trump administration as an ambassador — for the GOP nomination in the heated election.
+Secretary of State Kris Kobach is up against incumbent Jeff Colyer — who took on his role as governor in January after Gov. Sam Brownback left state politics to join the Trump administration as an ambassador — in the heated election.

+President Trump endorsed Schuette. of Michigan, for governor, and on Monday also endorsed Kansas Secretary of State Kris Kobach for that state's GOP primary.

 This is a developing story; please check back for updates.